 Nearly two-thirds of Americans today have pets as part of the family.
 As far as the history of family pets goes, dogs have been considered our best friends the longest, thanks in large part to their hunting abilities.
 Dogs offer numerous health benefits, even if they’re not an official therapy dog.
 They can range from being a cuddly lump on the couch to service dogs that work hard to assist with tasks and daily activities.
 (Read more about the history of pets in The Truth About Cats and Dogs.)

-Some historians don’t consider their family tree complete without their dogs, and perhaps that’s not so surprising considering that more Americans in their 30s have dogs than children (three-fourths have dogs, just over half have babies).
-We’re spending more money than ever on our animals, resulting in a booming pet industry and our passion for all things canine has resulted in Take Your Dog to Work day, which falls on the Friday after Father’s Day, if you want to mark your calendar) to doggie DNA testing.
+In fact, some historians don’t consider their family tree complete without their dogs.
+Perhaps that’s not so surprising considering that more Americans in their 30s have dogs than children (three-fourths have dogs, just over half have babies).
+We’re spending more money than ever on our canine companions, resulting in a booming pet industry.
+Our passion for all things canine has resulted in everything from Take Your Dog to Work day (which falls on the Friday after Father’s Day, if you want to mark your calendar) to doggie DNA testing.

 Another use of dog DNA testing comes from registering purebreds with the American Kennel Club.
-In their DNA Profile Program, owners and breeders can use the test results to eliminate questions or concerns about identification and parentage.
-This is more familiar ground for genetic genealogists and family historians who use DNA to help find ancestors in our family tree.
+In their DNA Profile Program, owners and breeders can use the test results to eliminate concerns about identification and parentage.
+This is more familiar ground for genetic genealogists.
 The tests of a dam, sire and pups can confirm lineage with a high degree of accuracy for fancy breeds of dogs.

 Thinking about taking the plunge into dog DNA testing?
 Canine Journal provides a breakdown and review of three of the most popular Dog DNA testing companies.